dhis2/developer-portal/docs/tutorials/ui-library.md

 #### The `onClick` event handler

 As we copied this code directly from the documentation, we get the function `onClick={logger}` as the event handler.
 However, `logger` hasn't been defined so you may get an error.
-To test if this function works, let's pass the following instead:
+To test if this function works, let's pass the following function instead:

 ```jsx {3}
     <Button